-As one of our members Nadia El-Imam said recently, “sustainability is like teenage sex… everyone says they’re doing it, but no one really is.”
+As one of our colleagues Nadia El-Imam said recently, “sustainability is like teenage sex… everyone says they’re doing it, but no one really is.”

 They’re gearing up for a major live/work camp which is happening in the countryside outside Paris this August.